 The aim of this collaboration is to facilitate the entry into the world of art for new generations of Catalan artists.
 The project, tutored by Eulàlia Grau, Toni Asensio, Joan Miquel Porquer, Jasmina Llobet and Anaïs Civit, will also include panels on art and sustainability within the framework of the Research Days on Service-Learning (ApS) and community pedagogy in art.

 Drap-Art begins a very special collaboration with Tramontana Magazine, a free, high-quality cultural dissemination publication with international distribution by Montana Colors.

-This brand specialized in spray paint (also with water-soluble ecological sprays), has been supporting urban art and graffiti since 1994 in Barcelona and the rest of the world.
-In Barcelona and around the world.
-Among the many actions they offer support to are several sustainable urban art projects.
+This brand specialized in spray paint (also with water-soluble ecological sprays), has been supporting urban art and graffiti since 1994 in Barcelona and around the world.
+Among their many actions, they offer support to several sustainable urban art projects.